 Why do I need to service my oil chimney unit?

-We use our oil fired appliances throughout the winter where they run on long running cycles.
+We use our oil fired appliances throughout the winter where they run on long-running cycles.
 These long run times produce oil soot that may adhere to the sides of the chimney.
-The accumulation of soot can fall to the base of a masonry chimney, or directly into the top of the oil fired appliances, restricting the flow of flue gases.
+The accumulation of soot can fall to the base of a masonry chimney, or directly into the top of the oil-fired appliances, restricting the flow of flue gases.
 The combustion process produces gases including produces a tasteless, odorless, poisonous gas called carbon monoxide.
 Carbon monoxide may spill back into the house instead of going up the chimney if appliances are not adequately vented or when the chimney base is not properly swept.

-In metal chimneys the interior lining is constructed of stainless steel, which will not rust, but can corrode.
+In metal chimneys, the interior lining is constructed of stainless steel, which will not rust but can corrode.
 Corrosion causes small pinholes to form which will ultimately ruin the integrity of the liner.
 When these pinholes form, the liner is unable to properly contain the by-products of combustion.
 Even clay lining in a masonry chimney can flake, or a metal chimney or lining system can corrode.
 The outcome is the same: they are unable to contain the heat and the flue gases and can create a potential hazard.

 Can my oil company service my Appliance Chimney?

-A common misconception is that the local oil service company takes care your chimney.
+A common misconception is that the local oil service company takes care of your chimney.
 The reality is that oil burner company’s may shovel out the base of a brick chimney and brush out the connector pipes, but more than likely they will not clean the chimney system.
 An oil burner service technician may tell you that your system is fine without inspecting the chimney at the roof or the interior as well as the exterior masonry, flashing, chimney cap, or other components.

 When your CSIA Certified Chimney Sweep arrives at your home to perform the annual inspection and sweeping of your chimney, you can typically expect to see the following: